Conifer Bark Beetles

 When To Treat

-TREE-äge may also be effective as a remedial treatment against some pests, such as those with slower development or if multiple life stages are susceptible to TREE-äge .
+TREE-äge may also be effective as a remedial treatment against some pests, such as those with slower development or if multiple life stages are susceptible to TREE-äge.
 Pests that attack the stem and branches such as bark beetles may disrupt vascular tissue resulting in poor distribution in an infested tree.
 However, control may be achieved if adults and larvae come into contact or feed on TREE-äge treated tissues.

 What To Expect After Treatment

-• You can expect TREE-äge and Propizol to be systemically distributed throughout the treated tree and protect the tree from the insect and disease pests for up to 2 years.
+You can expect TREE-äge and Propizol to be systemically distributed throughout the treated tree and protect the tree from the insect and disease pests for up to 2 years.

 References And Photo Credits

-Southern Pine: Don Grossman, Arborjet, Inc.
+Southern Pine Beetle and pitch tube: Don Grosman, Arborjet, Inc.

-Gallery and Larve: Don Grossman, Arborjet, Inc.
+Ips Engraver Beetle Gallery and Larve: Don Grosman, Arborjet, Inc.